 Older pets, large breed dogs, and animals with special needs, behavioral issues, injuries, or illnesses are the first to die when a shelter reaches capacity.
-An incoming animal might have as little as three days to be adopted or put to death.
+An incoming dog or cat might have as little as three days to be adopted or put to death.

 Sadly, euthanasia is often the result when the supply of adopters is outpaced by the shelter’s capacity to care for homeless pets in a safe and legal manner.
 This is equally the case if transports to shelters that have capacity are not available.

-Other organizations are limited-admission, meaning they only take in the number and type of animals they can rehome, and do not euthanize for space.
-These are often referred to as “no-kill” shelters, but the label is misleading.
+Other organizations are limited- or selective-admission.
+They take in only the number and type of animals they can rehome and do not euthanize for space.
+These are often referred to as “no-kill shelters,” but the label is misleading.

-Still others keep pets for months or even years and are effectively “never kill.”
-This in itself can be inhumane because a shelter is a refuge, not a home.
-And animals deteriorate in as little as a few weeks in even the best shelter environments.
+Still other shelters keep pets for months or even years and are effectively “never kill.”
+While well-intended, it can be considered inhumane because even the best shelters are poor substitutes for proper homes.
+Animals deteriorate in as little as a few weeks in even the best shelter environments.

 Breed rescues – an option for mixed breeds/mutts as well

 Many breed rescues are open to mixes of the breeds in which they specialize.
 In most cases, these rescues are foster-based.
 This means that if your pet is accepted, she will live in an approved foster family’s home until she is adopted.

 Giving up a beloved dog or cat is heart wrenching.
-If surrender prevention measures are not an option for your situation, remember that a little research and preparation may save you some heartache and lead your pet to a loving, caring forever home.
+If surrender prevention measures are not an option for your situation, remember that a little research and preparation may save you some heartache and guide your pet into a new, loving home.
 We wish you every success if you are faced with this decision.